james-jin-0903/secret-url-front/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # Introduction
-Your task is to implement a secret server.
+Implement a secret server.
 The secret server can be used to store and share secrets using a random generated URL.
 But the secret can be read only a limited number of times after that it will expire and won’t be available.
 The secret may have a TTL (Time to live).
 After the expiration time the secret won’t be available anymore.

 # Task
-Implementation: You have to implement the Secret Server API, with NodeJS + express.js framework on the backend + MongoDb (you can use any additonal library).
-It is recommended to store the data using encryption.
+Implementation: Implement the Secret Server API, with NodeJS + express.js framework on the backend + MongoDb (you can use any additonal library).
+Store the data using encryption.
 Provide tests for the backend.

 Build a minimal, but functional frontend in VueJS with the ability to create and view secrets (if the hash is known)